 your front (prone position) with your hand hanging over the side of the

 procedure couch.
 The aid of gravity encourages the joint space at the back of

 your shoulder to widen.
 Alternatively, you may be asked to lie on your side, with the painful shoulder pointing towards the ceiling and internally rotated.

 - The skin at the back of your

-accuracy, a sterile needle will be introduced into the shoulder joint via a
+- Using ultrasound to provide accurate guidance, a sterile needle will be introduced into the shoulder joint via a

 sterile saline, long-acting local anaesthetic (Marcaine) and corticosteroid